stackql/stackql-deploy/docs/source/global_options.rst

 Global Options for stackql-deploy
 =================================

-**stackql-deploy** provides several global options that can be used with any of the commands (`deploy`, `test`, `teardown`, `info`).
+**stackql-deploy** provides several global options that can be used with any of the commands (`build`, `test`, `teardown`).
 These options allow you to customize the behavior of the tool according to your needs, such as setting the logging level or specifying an environment file.

 Available Global Options
 ------------------------